mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 sessionKey - Random AES key used for the encryption of the bioValue.
 The encryption key is encrypted using the public key with recommended algorithm.
 Sent as base64urlencoded
 ```

-The entire data object is stored as follows:
+The entire data object is sent as a JWT format.
+So the data object will look like:
 ```
 "data" : "base64urlencode(header).base64urlencode(payload).base64urlencode(signature)
 payload - is defined as the entire byte array of data block.